lepton01/ZernikeApprox.jl/README.md

 [![Build Status](https://github.com/lepton01/ZernikeApprox.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/lepton01/ZernikeApprox.jl/actions/workflows/CI.yml?query=branch%3Amain)

 The main goal of this package is the implementation of Artificial Neural Networks to approximate Zernike polynomials `Z_n^m`, replacing the need for computing them recursively.
-However, this package also contains a recursive zernike coefficients computation, this is used to train the ANN.
+However, this package also contains a recursive zernike coefficients computation, these results are used to train the ANN.

 ## Instructions